dl1ycf/MacOSVirtualAudio/README.md

 To get a Developer ID valid for kext signing, I need a "real" team with a team agent etc., this is too heavy for me.

+c) (see above, note on MacOS BigSur) In the most recent version of MacOS, you have to agree to loading the kernel extension in the SystemPreferences --> Security panel.

 So for myself, I chose to dis-able  SIP temporarily when using the driver.
 For this, you have to re-boot while holding Option-R, and when the system shows the recovery screen, open a terminal window and type in